turban/Leaflet.Instagram/README.md

 Leaflet.Instagram
 =================

 Plugin to show Instagram photos and videos on your Leaflet map.
+[Read more](http://blog.thematicmapping.org/2014/06/showing-instagram-photos-and-videos-on.html)

 Requires
 --------